Son of Beast: Incidents

-From 2000 to 2009, the Ohio Department of Agriculture (ODA) recorded six incidents in which people were injured after riding Son of Beast.
-Son of Beast recorded more incidents than any other ride in Ohio during that period, when ODA recorded 65 such incidents on amusement rides across the state.
+From 2000 to 2009, the Ohio Department of Agriculture (ODA) recorded six incidents of injuries to guests riding Son of Beast, which was more than any other ride in Ohio during that time period.
+Only one of the six incidents, a 2006 derailment that injured 27 riders, was linked directly to structural issues with the ride itself.
+The other five were isolated incidents involving five individuals.

-Only one of the six incidents recorded on Son of Beast, the derailment in 2006, was caused by structural issues with the ride itself.
-Of the other five incidents, two riders broke their necks within a four-week period in 2001; both riders had ankylosing spondylitis, a rare condition of arthritis in the spine.
-A third rider suffered fractured vertebrae after riding Son of Beast in 2003, but ODA officials were unable to determine whether the rider had a preexisting medical condition because she refused to be interviewed.
-In 2007, a fourth rider died one day after riding Son of Beast after complaining of back pain.
-The fifth incident, in 2009, resulted in the ride's permanent closure.
+In two separate occurrences within a four-week period in 2001, a guest broke their neck while riding.
+Both had a preexisting medical condition called ankylosing spondylitis, a rare form of arthritis in the spine that can make spinal fractures more likely to occur.
+A third rider fractured vertebrae in 2003, and ODA officials were unable to determine if the injury was related to a preexisting medical condition.
+A fourth rider reported back pain after riding Son of Beast in 2007 and died one day later.
+A serious head injury to a fifth rider in 2009, involving a burst blood vessel, ultimately led to the ride's permanent closure.

-2006
+Derailment in 2006

-In the evening of July 9, 2006, a structural failure in the 'Rose Bowl' section of the ride formed a "slight dip" in the track that created a "pothole effect".
-A train running on the track passed over the area severely jolting riders.
-After the train returned to the station and riders complained of injuries, the next train ascending the lift hill was halted.
-There were 27 sent to the hospital, many reporting head, and neck injuries, with all but two being released the same day.
+On the evening of July 9, 2006, a structural failure in the "Rose Bowl" section of the ride formed a "slight dip" in the track, resulting in a "pothole effect".
+Riders were severely jolted when a coaster train passed over the damaged area.
+The next train, still ascending the lift hill, was halted immediately after riders returning to the station reported the issue.
+A total of 27 riders were sent to the hospital, with many suffering head and neck injuries, and all but two were released the same day.
 None of the injuries were life-threatening.
-After an inspection the following day, the park stated that the accident was caused by a crack or split in the wood.
-The ride was shut down for an extended period of time, while the park worked with the State of Ohio to complete a full investigation.
-The park completed repairs of the ride but the state asked for extensive testing to be done to ensure it would not happen again.
-The park indicated that the ride would not reopen until the 2007 season.
+An inspection the following day determined the accident was caused by cracked or split wood along the track layout.
+Son of Beast was shut down for an extended period of time pending repairs and a full investigation by the State of Ohio.
+The state asked for extensive testing before the ride could reopen, which it eventually did for the 2007 season.

-After the 2006 incident, the trains were replaced with lighter models before the ride reopened the following season.
-The loop was also removed during this time.
-The riders injured in the 2006 incident filed five lawsuits, four of which were settled out-of-court.
-In the fifth lawsuit, a judge ruled that Kings Island had to pay over $76,000 in compensatory damages.
+Following the 2006 incident, the park opted to replace the original trains with lighter models before reopening the ride.
+The vertical loop was also removed during this time.
+The injured riders filed five lawsuits, four of which were settled out of court.
+The fifth lawsuit resulted in a ruling that required Kings Island to pay over $76,000 in compensatory damages.
 Forensic investigator Rick Schmizze testified that Kings Island had known since 2000 that the ride had major issues with swaying, but that park officials had not done enough to fix the problem.
 Kings Island settled the last lawsuit in 2011.